I retired at the end of the Spring 2018 semester.

 - M. Sc.Biology from Carleton University, Ottawa, Canada

-Kit has been an instructor in the biology department at Ithaca College since 1991, teaching in "Fundamentals of Biology" and "Primary Human Anatomy" for Physical and Occupational Therapy majors.
+Kit was an instructor in the biology department at Ithaca College since 1991, teaching in "Fundamentals of Biology" and "Primary Human Anatomy" for Physical and Occupational Therapy majors.
 She has also taught "Human Physiology", "The Biology of Aging", "Field Ornithology", "Biology of Birds" and laboratories in "Animal Physiology" and "Principles of Biology" for biology majors.
 Kit has served as a reviewer for "Inquiry into Life" lab manual by Sylvia Mader and the "Anatomy and Physiology Revealed" cadaver dissection interactive program for McGraw-Hill.
 Since 1985 she has conducted research every summer at the Queen's University Biological Station north of Kingston, ON, Canada.
 Her published papers include studies into the anti-bat flight activity in sound producing versus silent moths and the persistence of ultrasonic hearing in diurnal moths.
 She began meditation practice in 2010 and has participated in panel discussions on the neuroscience of meditation.

 KIT MUMA'S INTERESTS: